darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

  - The [_reconstruct_](#reconstruct) tab offers tools to handle blown highlights.

  - The [_look_](#look) tab contains the artistic intent of the mapping that is applied to the input parameters (as defined in the scene tab).
 This part of the module applies an S-shaped parametric curve to enhance the contrast of the mid-tones and remap the gray value to the middle-gray of the display.
-This is similar to what the [_base curve_](./base-curve.md) and [_tone curve_](./tone-curve.md) modules do.
 As a general guideline, you should aim to increase the latitude as much as possible without clipping the extremes of the curve.

  - The [_display_](#display) tab defines the output settings required to map the transformed image to the display.
 In typical use cases, the parameters in this tab rarely require adjustment.